Section Image

 Land is split between private estates and tight-knit subdivisions

 Large lawns separate the homes in Saint Paul, thanks to a city ordinance that requires every property to have at least 3 acres.
-“I always joke that if you live here, you have to like cutting the grass,” Wilber says.
+“You have to like to cut the grass,” Wilber says with a laugh.
 Built from the 1960s to today, houses range in style from modest ranches to custom New Traditional designs with backyard pools.
 Older properties can start at around $450,000, but most cost between $650,000 and $900,000.
 Some luxury estates with personal ponds, guest houses and private roads go for $1 million to $3 million.
-“There’s almost nothing for sale here because people don’t leave,” Wilber says.
-“I live on three acres that my grandfather owned.”
+According to Wilber, there is almost nothing for sale in the city because people don't tend to leave.
+“I live on three acres that my grandfather owned,” she says.
 Because of large yard sizes, most properties use well water.

 Newer subdivisions surrounding Saint Paul are not held to the 3-acre ordinance and have more available inventory of tightly spaced homes.
 Built after 2015, these neighborhoods feel suburban, with sidewalks, streetlamps and access to municipal water.
 Prices start at around $400,000 and go up to $600,000.
 Open land is also available, with prices ranging from $150,000 for smaller subdivision lots to $300,000 for 3 acres or more.